 - The Data plane is in charge of data or packet forwarding or simply just layer 2 data transfer.
-The data plane handles tasks like encapsulation, decapsulation, checking the mac address table and filtering traffic against access control lists.
+The data plane handles tasks like encapsulation, decapsulation, checking the mac-address-table and filtering traffic against access control lists.

 - The Control plane basically controls the data plane.
 It is responsible for populating the Mac address table or IP routing table.
-Routing and security protocols such as the Spanning Tree Protocol are run at this plane.
+Routing and security protocols such as the Spanning Tree Protocol are run on this plane.

 - The Management plane is concerned with administrative access to a network device and handles connections such as a Telnet or SSH.

 In the instance where each of these architectural planes are running local on each of your network devices, this is referred to as a distributed control plane.
 If we have multiple devices that we are individually managing at the control plane, what if we moved the control plane from all of the devices onto one centralised Network controller?
 This is where software defined networking can shine.

 Software defined networking introduces a device called a network controller where we can centralise the control plane and control your network devices from one central location.

 Now, let discuss how the network controller communicates with the other network devices.
 All networking devices use Application Programming Interfaces to allow communication from the application layer.
 This technology allows for an application to send commands to the network devices and write configuration to the running-config.